uberfastman/fantasy-football-metrics-weekly-report/README.md

     8. Once the app is created, it should redirect you to a page for your app, which will show both a `Client ID` and a `Client Secret`.

+    9. Copy the file `EXAMPLE-private.json` (located in the `auth/yahoo/` directory), and rename the file copy `private.json` by running the below command in your commmand line shell:

+        * **macOS**/**Linux**: `cp auth/yahoo/EXAMPLE-private.json private.json auth/yahoo/private.json`

+        * **Windows**: `copy auth\yahoo\EXAMPLE-private.json auth\yahoo\private.json`

-    9. Copy the file `EXAMPLE-private.json` (located in the `auth/yahoo/` directory), and rename the file copy `private.json`, then copy and paste the `Client ID` and `Client Secret` values from your above created Yahoo app to their respective fields (make sure the strings are wrapped regular quotes (`""`), NOT formatted quotes (`“”`)).
+    10. Open your new `private.json` file with your preferred text editor (such as TexEdit in macOS or Notepad in Windows), then copy and paste the `Client ID` and `Client Secret` values from your above created Yahoo app to their respective fields (make sure the strings are wrapped regular quotes (`""`), NOT formatted quotes (`“”`)).
 The path to this file will be needed to point the YFPY API wrapper responsible for data retrieval to your credentials.

-    10. The first time you run the app, it will initialize the OAuth connection between the report generator and your Yahoo account.
+    11. The first time you run the app, it will initialize the OAuth connection between the report generator and your Yahoo account.

 **NOTE**: *If your Yahoo league uses FAAB (Free Agent Acquisition Budget) for player waivers, you must set the `initial_faab_budget` value in the `config.ini` file to reflect your league's starting budget, since this information does not seem to be available in the Yahoo API.